hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 ### Object

-The *object* is represented in the same way as the class.
-The only difference is the *name* which is underlined as shown in the following figure.
+The *object* is represented in the same way as the class. <u>The only difference is the *name* which is underline</u>d as shown in the following figure.

 ![image](https://user-images.githubusercontent.com/37357447/189063705-ae7c9f8d-f5b3-4253-9d15-5de5973bd84d.png)